MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

 - [x] D. Precision `This is correct because precision measures the proportion of true positive predictions among all positive predictions made by the model.`

-## Q: Evaluating Regression Models
+## Q4: Evaluating Regression Models

 > Which two metrics can you use to assess the performance of a regression model?